 - Bridge Maps: A bridge map is used to demonstrate metaphors and analogies.
 It mainly helps to show the link between the concrete and the abstract.
 A bridge map is most commonly used for scientific concepts, mathematical relationships and historic events.
 While using a bridge map, one must specify the “relating factors” between the items being compared.
 The item at the top of each pair relates with the item at the underside.
 The things with the same relationship will be mentioned on the right side of the bridge with 'As.'
 The bridge can have more relating factors.
 For example, teachers can use a bridge map to teach children the connections between nutrition terms and daily food.
 An apple is a source of iron and fibre 'as' an orange is a source of vitamin C can be delivered effectively using a bridge map.
 They're especially useful when explaining topics that are hard to grasp, such as the concept of "the Internet."
 Bridge maps show how different aspects of the Internet relate to each other.
 To create a bridge map, start with a simple diagram showing the relationship between two concepts.
 Then add additional diagrams to show how those concepts connect to other concepts.
 Finally, use arrows to show the direction of influence.

-Utilising thinking maps in your curriculum
+Utilising Thinking Maps in your Curriculum

-Our school members have been successfully implementing thinking maps over the last 12 months.
+Our school members have been successfully implementing the language of thinking over the last 12 months.
 Our growing repository of common thinking models enables classroom teachers to scaffold all types of thinking processes.
 We believe that many students' successes are down to how well a particular individual has organised their thoughts.
 Developing a concrete idea requires a lot of focus, and thinking maps enable students to zero in on important ideas and connections.
 Abstract concepts can sometimes act as a barrier to developing background knowledge.
 Using a visual depiction of a body of knowledge can help develop the conceptual understanding needed for deeper learning.

 Choosing an appropriate graphic organiser has now become even easier.
 Within our library of visual tools, educators need to decide what type of knowledge they are trying to build.
 The search functionality is built around key questions, for example, 'what happened?'.
 A 'what happened' question corresponds to building a visual representation of a chronological event(s).
 If a question starts with 'why did...?', this corresponds to causal analysis, i.e. what was the effect and the overall cause.
 Adopting a consistent language about using thinking maps enables children to make decisions about their learning.

-Student success and visual tools in your school
+Student Success and Visual Tools in your School

-If this article has got you thinking about utilising visual tools and thinking maps across your school, please get in touch.
+If this article has got you thinking about utilising visual tools and higher-order thinking skills across your school, please get in touch.
 We run a course that enables teachers to utilise thinking maps in a range of different situations.
 This professional development can also be expanded upon with a guided action research project.
 These have become very popular for teachers as they allow school communities to assess the impact of their interventions.

 Would you please get in touch if you are interested in running a professional learning enquiry project.